 Is getting promoted to a leadership position one of your New Year’s resolutions for 2020?
 This must-read article outlines many of the key traits strong managers should have before taking on a supervisory role.

-As you reflect on 2019 and prepare to tackle 2020, check back with us every week for the best career advice articles and career tips to make this new year (and decade) a successful one.
+As you reflect on 2019 and prepare to tackle 2020, check back with us every week for the best career advice articles to make this new year (and decade) a successful one.
 We’re rooting for you!